papamoose/u-u-webhook-plugin/README.md

 ## Install

-1. Ensure you are running u-u v2.11+
+Ensure you are running [u-u v2.11+](https://github.com/mvo5/unattended-upgrades/tags).
+Your distro may or may not have it in its repository already.
-2. The `Makefile` contains instructions on how to install manually.

 ### Makefile
+Manual installtion can be derived from this make file.
 ```
 make installplugin
 ```